stellar/new-docs/README.md

 }
 ```

-folders may be nested, which means that a final URL may be stitched together
+Folders may be nested, which means that a final URL may be stitched together
 from multiple metadata files.

 ```